KhoiDOO/mtldog/README.md

 - **CLI Interaction**: Easily interact with MTLDOG via the command line interface.
 - **Flexible Configuration**: Customize various aspects of training, including datasets, tasks, losses, methods, models, and training parameters.
+- **Multi-task Learning**: Train models to perform multiple tasks simultaneously, improving efficiency and performance.
 - **Domain Generalization**: Incorporate domain generalization techniques into multi-task learning training pipelines.
+- **Multi-GPU Support**: Utilize multiple GPUs for training with the capability to select specific GPUs.
 - **Logging and Monitoring**: Utilize logging by using WandB for online and offline saving of training progress.

 ### Usage